 Forestr is an online platform for interactive visualisations of forest plots.

 In evidence synthesis it is relatively easy to find published literature on a given topic, and to record what the search string was used in which database, how many records were found, how many were used or not used and why.
 It is much more difficult to be systematic in searching and recording grey literature.

 The metadat package contains a large collection of meta-analysis datasets.
 These datasets are useful for teaching purposes, illustrating/testing meta-analytic methods, and validating published analyses.

 Evidence synthesis (ES) is the process of identifying, collating and synthesising primary scientific research (such as articles and reports) for the purposes of providing reliable, transparent summaries.
 The goal of this project is to collect, integrate and expand the universe of available functions for ES projects in R, via our proposed metaverse package.
 Like tidyverse, metaverse is envisioned as a collector package that makes it straightforward to install a set of functions - currently located in separate packages - for a common purpose.

 Automation tools are speeding up the conduct of evidence synthesis.
 However, the uptake of these tools amongst reviewers are slow.
 Potential barriers to use are; 1) the tools often operate in isolation, 2) reviewers need to manipulate their citation data into a specific format to use the tool, and 3) different tools require different levels of programming or computing expertise.

 The number of publications has been increasing exponentially, and as a result, so has the research field of evidence synthesis.
 Consequently, there is now a need to maintain the quality, currency and credibility of evidence synthesis approaches.
-Within this commentary, we aim to provide a vision for evidence synthesis as a fundamental tool for generating and guiding decision-making.
-This paper will be aimed at all stakeholders, including researchers, institutions, and the broader general community.
+Within this commentary, we provide a vision for evidence synthesis as a fundamental tool for generating and guiding decision-making.
+This paper is aimed at all stakeholders, including researchers, institutions, and the broader general community.